oamg/leapp/centos-ci/README.md

 ### The trigger phrase

-We're currently using `*Jenkins Test*` with asterisks being wildcards, when any user in the `admin-list` comments on a PR with matching pattern a new test run will be scheduled.
+We're currently using `*Jenkins: ok to test*` with asterisks being wildcards, when any user in the `admin-list` comments on a PR with matching pattern a new test run will be scheduled.

+### Updating the Jenkins Job

+The job definition in Jenkins is updated periodically in 10 minutes intervals from **master** branch only.
+That means that for new settings to take effect it needs to be merged into master first.